JetSetIlly/Gopher2600/README.md

 All controller/panel functionality is achievable with debugger commands (useful for scripting).

-## Configuration folder
+## Configuration Directory

 Gopher2600 will look for certain files in a configuration directory.
+The location of this directory depends on whether the executable is a release executable (built with "make release") or a development executable (made with "make build").
+For development executables the configuration directory is the following and should be located in the current working directory.

 > .gopher2600

-The UNIX method for hiding files has been used - I have no idea how this works on Windows etc.

-If that directory can be found in the current working directory then that is the path that will be used.
-If it can't be found then the user's configuration folder is checked.
-On modern Linux based systems, this will be:
+For release executables, the directory is placed in the user's configuration directory, the location of which is dependent on the host OS.
+On modern Linux systems, the location will be:

 > .config/gopher2600

+In both instances, the directory, sub-directory and files will be created automatically as required.

 ## WASM / HTML5 Canvas